 Information about Lily Hill

-Camouflaged by the trees in the Clark Freeport zone is a place called Lily hill.
-This interesting little hill is the highest point in Clark, about four hundred meters in diameter and approximately thirty-two meters high.
-It was used as an important defensive location for the last Japanese troops during the second world war.
-Lily Hill got its name from what the Aetas called Americans “Lili", which means "Lost" in Kapampangan.
+Nestled among trees in the Clark Freeport Zone is a place called Lily Hill.
+It's best known as a former military hideout for the last Japanese troops during World War II.
+Lily Hill got its name from what the local Aetas called Americans in the area at the time: "Lili," which means "Lost" in Kapampangan.

 The most notable landmark here is a 5-ton granite statue of Guan Yin, the Buddhist Goddess of Peace and Mercy.
 The sculpture was molded in China before it was shipped to the Philippines in 2000.
 Ekan Ikeguchi, the abbot of the Saifukuji Temple in Japan, commissioned it.